Home » Breakfast & Brunch » Easy No Knead Yeast Rolls

 • Let the yeast mixture stand on the counter for 5-7 minutes to allow the yeast to "bloom."
 You'll see bubbles and froth begin to gather on the top.

-• Meanwhile, in a medium size mixing bowl, use a whisk to sift together flour, salt and sugar.
+• Meanwhile, in a large mixing bowl, use a whisk to sift together flour, salt and sugar.
 Add the egg.

 • After the yeast has developed, gradually add to the dry ingredients in the bowl, along with 5 tablespoons of melted butter.

-• Begin to blend the ingredients together, using a large spoon incorporating more liquid as you go.
+• Begin to blend the ingredients together, using a large silicone spoon or spatula incorporating more liquid as you go.
 (A silicone spatula makes this task a lot easier.)

-• After incorporating all of the flour place turn the dough then place into a buttered bowl, and cover with a damp cloth.
+• After incorporating all of the flour place turn the dough then place into a buttered bowl, and cover with a damp tea towel or plastic wrap sprayed with cooking spray.

-• Allow the dough to sit in a warm, draft free place, covered for 1 hour or until doubled.
+• Allow the dough to sit in a warm place, covered for 1 hour or until doubled in size.

-• Uncover and punch down the dough.
-Use a medium size ice cream scoop, lightly sprayed with cooking spray, to separate the dough into even portions.
-You can also pinch off pieces of dough with your hands.
+• Uncover the dough and gently punch down the dough.
+Use a medium size ice cream scoop, lightly sprayed with cooking spray, to separate the dough into equal pieces.
+(You can also pinch off each piece of dough with your hands.)

-• Roll into a ball in your hands, gently stretching and folding under.
-Arrange side by side, in a buttered non-stick metal baking pan. (i.e.10-inch springform pan or similar.)
+• Arrange formed dough side by side, in a buttered non-stick metal baking pan. (i.e.10-inch springform pan or similar.)

-• Melt the remaining 3 tablespoons of butter and using a pastry brush, lightly brush the tops.
+• Melt the remaining 3 tablespoons of butter in a small bowl.
+Using a pastry brush, lightly brush the tops of the rolls.
 Reserve some of the melted butter to brush on the tops after the rolls come out of the oven, too.

-• Cover with a damp cloth and allow the rolls to rise again until doubled, about one hour.
+• Cover with a damp cloth and allow the rolls to rise in a warm place until doubled, about one hour.

 • Uncover rolls and place into a preheated 400°F. Bake for 20-22 minutes or until puffed and golden.